PhilipK/BoilR/Readme.md

 You can rename a shortcut from BoilR by double clicking it from the import list and picking a new name.
 If you want to revert back to the original name, just clear the name and click rename.

+### Try the native version over the flatpak

+In general, the native (downloaded form the releases page) version of BoilR is the more reliable one.
+If you experience bugs or errors please try the native version and see if that fixes your problem.

 ## Contributions